nikouu/dotnet-optimization-cheatsheet/README.md

 1. Understand the risks involved
 1. Is the time spent doing this worth it?

-If you're in a good space to do so, read on.
-Or even if you aren't, I'm not your boss.
+This readme is giving you the tools.
+It's up to you to understand how and where to use them. *Or don't, I'm not gonna tell you how to live your life.*

 ## Starting Optimizing